-UW: You spearheaded the #realwomentravel social movement in response to the travel industry’s lack of diversity and its excluding propensity toward young women of a particular, homogeneous aesthetic.
-Going on a year later, would you say the travel industry is any more inclusive of the ‘real’ women who travel?
+UW: You spearheaded the #realwomentravel social movement.
+Would you say the travel industry is any more inclusive of the ‘real’ women who travel?

 AZ: To be honest, not really.
 I’ve seen a few more stories pop up that more or less cover the same issue, but in reality, I haven’t seen much difference.
 The same accounts still have a growing following and while people continue to complain about a lack of diversity, I don’t think many have followed through.
 The ‘pretty’ accounts are still getting read and seen and hyped.